StackVista/stackstate-docs/configure/security/rbac/rbac_subjects.md

 ## How to make a new user or group with scopes

 To create a new subject \(a group or a username\), you must follow the `stac` CLI route below.
 When you create a subject, it has no permissions at first.
-All custom subjects need a scope by design, so they do not have access to the full topology.
+All custom subjects need a scope by design, so they don't have access to the full topology.
 This is a security requirement that makes sure that users have access only to what they need.

 **Examples**